 Are you trying to speed up with development and cut down on costs?
-If yes, low-code development platform might help you achieving this.
-Learn what are pros and cons of this kind of solutions.
+If yes, a low-code development platform might help you achieve this.
+Learn about the pros and cons of this kind of solutions.

-Traditional software development models might be beyond reasoning of everyday business users without a technical background, but low-code platforms make it pretty easy to create an app by lowering the technical barrier.
+Traditional software development models might be beyond the reasoning of everyday business users without a technical background.
+Fortunately, low-code platforms make it pretty easy to create an app by lowering the technical barrier.

 Why have such platforms started to emerge?

-There are several reasons why low-code platforms have appeared on the market.
+One might wonder why even use low-code app development in the enterprise.
+There are several reasons why such platforms have appeared on the market.

 - The first one is quite straightforward: a shortage of software developers.

 The current supply of software engineers is unable to meet business demands.
 Experienced developers are hard to hire.

 If the supply cannot be met, then the other possibility is to lower barriers and let a non-technical staff can create the software.
 Low-code simplifies the development process.